ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 `f` / `r`: Find/replace
 `/`: Comment line

-You probably already know these - they match common Ctrl shortcuts!
+You probably already know these - they match common Ctrl shortcuts.

 To view the full keymap, press `5`.